 Public limited company advantages

 As a limited company, a plc shares the advantages of a limited company with its private counterpart.
-But there are also specific features of a public limited company, many of which reinforce one another, that give it some unique advantages:
+But there are also specific features of a public limited company that provide unique advantages:

 1 Raising capital through public issue of shares

-The most obvious advantage of being a public limited company is the ability to raise share capital, particularly where the company is listed on a recognised exchange.
+The most obvious advantage of being a public limited company is the ability to raise share capital.
+The widest opportunities to market shares are available when the company is listed on a recognised exchange.

 It’s also possible that having stock listed on an exchange could attract investment from hedge funds, mutual funds and other institutional traders.